MIDFIELDR/midfieldr/docs/reference/prep_fye_mice.md

 ## Background

-At some US institutions, engineering students are required to complete a First-Year Engineering (FYE) program as a prerequisite for declaring an engineering major.
-FYE students who then transition to a degree-granting engineering program are typically counted as "starters" in that program for purposes of calculating, for example, graduation rates.
+At some US institutions, engineering students are required to complete a First-Year Engineering (FYE) program as a prerequisite for enrolling in an engineering major.
+When one of these programs calculates a metric that requires a count of starters, e.g., graduation rate, typically only those students entering the degree-granting program post-FYE are counted.

-This approach invariably undercounts starters and over-estimates associated metrics because it fails to account for FYE students who change majors (never enrolling in an engineering major) or drop out of the database altogether.
-Had the FYE program not been required, they would have enrolled in their preferred engineering program—the count of starters would have increased and a metric such as graduation rate would have decreased.
+Some FYE students do not subsequently enter an engineering major—they may switch to a non-engineering program or leave the database entirely.
+Had FYE not been required, they would have instead been admitted to a degree-granting engineering program of their choice, increasing the count of starters in those programs resulting in a lower graduation rate when they switched majors or left the database.

-To include FYE students when a count of starters is needed, we estimate an "FYE proxy", that is, the 6-digit CIP codes of the degree-granting engineering programs that FYE students would have declared had they not been required to enroll in FYE.
-The purpose of `prep_fye_mice()` is to prepare the data for imputing the unknown CIP codes.
+To improve the count of starters for FYE institutions, we introduce the concept of "FYE proxies", that is, 6-digit CIP codes of the degree-granting engineering programs that FYE students might have declared had they not been required to enroll in FYE.

 ## Method